SCCapstone/5chords/README.md

 The Chord button just replays the chord.
 The Check button gets the slider notes, plays them, and checks agaisnt the chord notes.
 Displays yes/no on one label and the correct slider values on the other.
 The fourth slider doesn't do anything, the others have values from 0-18 (3rd octive C - 4th octive F#).

 If you get an AudioTrack error I don't know how to fix it.
 It might go away if we replace SoundPool with the new SoundPool.Builder library.
+If you get AUDIO_OUTPUT_FLAG_FAST error the sound will still play.
+The internet says it has something to do with the sample rate.